 Do you want to start a new career?
 Do you want to look forward to waking up for work each day?
 Then become a medical coder in under a year.
-These medical billing and coding programs are your ticket!
+These accredited medical billing and coding schools online are your ticket!

 A lot goes into running a medical office.
 Doctors can’t do it alone.